kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 > - Warm connections to origins: `rel=preconnect`
 > - Fetch late-found resources: `rel=preload`
 > - Fetch next-page navigations: `rel=prefetch`
+> - `rel="prerender"` goes a step beyond prefetching and actually renders the whole page as if the user had navigated to it, but keeps it in a hidden background renderer process ready to be used if the user actually navigates there.

 For script tags, **`<script async>`** downloads the file during HTML parsing and will pause the HTML parser to execute it when it has finished downloading.
 Async scripts are executed as soon as the script is loaded, so it doesn't guarantee the order of execution. **`<script defer>`** downloads the file during HTML parsing and will only execute it after the parser has completed.
 The good thing about defer is that you can guarantee the order of the script execution. *When you have both async and defer, `async` takes precedence and the script will be async.*